 Nine years and this is what you send me?

 My counselor and I spend a lot of time talking about family and the past.
 He told me, Bruce it is OK to not be friends with people you don’t want to be friends with.
 No more loving everyone because Jesus loves everyone.
-I am free to love who I want.
+I am free to love whom I want.

 Not gonna happen.
 I have exactly zero interest in pursuing a relationship with you.
 It is too late.

-Life is messy, Ann and this is one mess in aisle three that no one can clean up.
+Life is messy, Ann, and this is one mess in aisle three that no one can clean up.
 I have been told that I have a hard time forgiving and forgetting.
 This is perhaps a true assessment of me.
 I told Polly tonight that I am quite willing to forgive but it is hard to do when there is never an admission of guilt or the words I am sorry are never uttered.
-How can there be since the blood of Jesus wipes away every shitty thing that a person has ever done.
+How can there be since the blood of Jesus wipes away every shitty thing a person has ever done?
 Talk about a get out of responsibility for sin card.

 I am sure you will think I am just like my mother.
 I am.

 You know what my last memory of my Mom is?
-After I tearfully and with a broken heart concluded my 54 year old Mom’s graveside service, Grandpa Tieken took the “opportunity” to preach at us and tell us that Mom was in heaven.
+After I tearfully and with a broken heart concluded my 54-year-old Mom’s graveside service, Grandpa Tieken took the “opportunity” to preach at us and tell us that Mom was in heaven.
 Just days before she had put a gun to her chest and pulled the trigger.
-We all were reeling with grief and pain and Grandpa, in a classic Grandma and Grandpa Tieken moment, decided to preach instead of love.
+We all were reeling with grief and pain and Grandpa, in a classic Grandma-and-Grandpa-Tieken moment, decided to preach instead of love.